 - Hind limb paralysis

 Certain breeds of cats are more likely to develop hypertrophic cardiomyopathy than others.
 Maine Coons, Ragdolls, Persians, Sphynx, Chartreux, and British Shorthair breeds have shown to have a suspected genetic predisposition to HCM and are therefore more prone to developing it.
 It is unknown why these breeds are more likely to get HCM than others.
 But, if you have one of these cats, it is especially important to closely monitor your cat's heart health so you can catch HCM early.

 Other breeds of cats can also develop hypertrophic cardiomyopathy, but the reason why is still unknown.
 Some dietary components and obesity may play a role in heart disease in cats, but there is no definitive link between hypertrophic cardiomyopathy and a specific cause.

 Since hypertrophic cardiomyopathy cannot be cured, the goal of treatment is to keep the heart rate normal, prevent blood clots from forming inside your cat, and make it easy for your cat to breathe.
 While this is more of a management plan than a treatment plan, it's the best option until a cure or further research has been done.

-- Medications - There are several drugs that might be prescribed to help manage the symptoms of HCM.
+- Medications: There are several drugs that might be prescribed to help manage the symptoms of HCM.
 Some medications may be injected, applied topically, or administered in pill form.
-Different drugs will help make breathing easier, assist the heart in functioning, stabilize blood pressure, and address other potential symptoms of HCM.
+Different drugs will help make breathing easier, assist the heart's function, stabilize blood pressure, and address other potential symptoms of HCM.